RCC 2022-23 Catalog

 - Attend classes.

 - Maintain satisfactory academic progress (SAP) for financial aid recipients.
-Any time you earn at least an associate degree, future financial aid access will be through a Progress Toward Graduation appeal process.
+Any time you earn at least an associate degree, future financial aid access will be through a Credit Extension Appeal process.

-Aid will be adjusted to match the aid-eligible enrollment level as of the drop deadline.
+Aid will be adjusted each term to match your aid-eligible enrollment level as of the drop deadline.

 RCC defines term enrollment levels as follows:

 Full-time, 12 or more aid-eligible credits.